 - Flexibility loss – Full range of motion might become limited.

-- Stiffness – Joint stiffness may manifest after a period of inactivity or when patient wakes up in the morning.
+- Stiffness – Joint stiffness may manifest after a period of inactivity or when a patient wakes up in the morning.

 - Bone spurs – Extra bone bits which can seem like hard lumps may form around the joint affected.